KeYProject/key-docs/docs/UsingKeyBook.md

 interactive
 proof construction).
-That intertwined with the `execution by proving' (see~\ref{executeByProving}) method discussed above forms the principle of \emph{symbolic execution}, which lies at the heart of the
+That intertwined with the `execution by proving' (see~\ref{executeByProving}) method discussed above forms the principle of *symbolic execution*, which lies at the heart of the
 \keyprover.

 Another example for this style of formulas is the `\problem` which we load